shofi384/CSC.33600-Database_System/QuizBase/Readme.md

 // Now install Express in the QuizBase directory and save it in the dependencies list.
 For example:
 	$ npm install express --save
+// Install opn
+	$ npm install opn --save
+// To install temporarily and not save in the dependency list
+	$ npm install frameworkName or $ npm install frameworkName --nosave

 // Run the app with the following command:
 	$ node main.js